KylieDwight/AAI-Final/README.md

 The goal of this project was to create an AI model that can classify tumor types in brain MRI scans.
 To try to add diversity, I combined multiple data sources.
 I found that to keep it diverse and accurate, much more data is required.

-To run the code, I installed Python 3.13 and created a virtual environment in Visual Studio.
+To run the code, install Python 3.13 and creat a virtual environment in Visual Studio.
+In VS code, install python extension and jupyter notebooks extension.
+In the terminal, use pip install...

+tensorflow

+matplotlib

+scikit-learn

+seaborn

 Requirements:
 absl-py                 2.3.1
 asttokens               3.0.1